SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 nil
 ~~~

+As mentioned above,
-You can set an optional variable back to a valueless state
+you can set an optional variable to a valueless state
-by assigning it the special value ``nil``:
+by assigning the special value ``nil`` to that variable:

 .. testcode:: optionals